zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 Continuing writing math script (corrected sections [0-1[ ):

+##[Bug: "Preformatcolour"

-- **Bug**: the preformatting of a header does reset user-selected colors for the text.
+the preformatting of a header does reset user-selected colors for the text.

 - Write text line
 - Set as header 3
 - Set first word to green
 - Set line as header 2
 - green replaced with black

+**]**

+##[Bug: "ParserFeedback"

-- **Bug:** Replacing formula in figure-formula does not change the preview?
+Replacing formula in figure-formula does not change the preview?

 - Opening existing document, open edit window for pre-existing figure formula
 - replace formula with something the parser doesn't recognise (use of `\cases` for example)
 - select "override parser", close window
 - Preview in Editor remains the same as before the edit.
 Double-click on the figure shows the new formula is saved.

+**]**

+## **Major:** "<u>Safeplace</u>"

-- **Major:** "<u>Safeplace</u>" Opening an existing file (WinExplorer), "Saving as..." under a new name.
+ Opening an existing file (WinExplorer), "Saving as..." under a new name.

 - The Window title of the program does not change to the new file name.
 - It is unclear, if saving will now replace the first file, or the newly created copy of it. <u>!!!!</u> (it actually does overwrite the newest copy)

+**]**